 CBT for Insomnia and Sleep Disorders

 You may be uncertain as to how a psychological approach, such as CBT, could improve your sleep.
-However, the great news is over 25 years of research has established CBT (CBT-I) as the treatment of choice for insomnia, and in my own practice I’ve used the approach to help countless clients reclaim their night’s rest.
-Whether you struggle to fall asleep, wake often or too early, CBT-I address the underlying causes.
+However, the great news is over 25 years of research has established CBT (CBT-I) as the treatment of choice for insomnia, and at Psychological Perspective we’ve used the approach to help countless clients reclaim their night’s rest.
+Whether you struggle to fall asleep, wake often or too early, CBT-I addresses the underlying causes.

 “I've always envied people who sleep easily.
 Their brains must be cleaner, the floorboards of the skull well swept, all the little monsters closed up in a steamer trunk at the foot of the bed”